 "Where's the book?
 You lost it, didn't you?"
 Rebecca asks.
 Bitch doesn't miss anything.

-"Quiet, both of you!" says Olivia.
+"Quiet, both of you," hisses Olivia.
 "Someone is coming."
 We hide behind pillars of the room, watching the only entrance and exit to the room.

 Kindra stands and places her hand on the statue.
 A dark power emits from her hand and the statue slides to the side, revealing a hidden passage underneath it.

 "Son of a bitch," mouths Rebecca.
 Kindra walks down the underground passageway.
-A minute or two pass.
+A minute or two passes with nothing happening.
 We emerge from our hiding spots.

 "A trap?" whispers Rebecca.
 "This is hundreds and hundreds of years in the past.
 How could she set a trap for us?"

-"We don't know if that entrance is also the only exit.
-We would get caught for sure," I argue.
+"We don't know for sure if that entrance is also the only exit.
+We would get caught," I argue.
 Rebecca places her hands on my shoulders.
 I place my hands on her shoulders.
 I believe in the animal kingdom we would now roll around on the ground till the other submits.
-But we do not have time for that because Olivia is gone.
+But we do not have time for that because Olivia is already gone.